Steely Dan Co-Founder, Guitarist, Walter Becker Dies At 67

 Musicians were quick to mourn Becker on social media Sunday.
 Mark Ronson tweeted that Becker was “one half of the team I aspire to every time I sit down at a piano.”

-A Queens native who started out playing the saxophone and eventually picked up the guitar, Becker met Fagen as students at Bard College in 1967 and founded the band in 1972 after they moved to California.
+A Queens native who started out playing the saxophone and eventually picked up the guitar, Becker met Fagen as a student at Bard College in 1967.

-From 1972 to about 1980, the band enjoyed both critical and commercial successes with the releases of seven studio albums, including “Pretzel Logic” and the seminal “Aja,” from 1977, but broke up in 1981 after the release of “Gaucho.”
+“What underlies Steely Dan’s music — and may, with this album, be showing its limitations — is its extreme intellectual self-consciousness, both in music and lyrics,” wrote critic Michael Duffy in Rolling Stone in 1977 of the album.
+“Given the nature of these times, this may be precisely the quality that makes Walter Becker and Donald Fagen the perfect musical antiheroes for the Seventies.”

+But it wasn’t quite enough to sustain Steely Dan past their next studio album, “Gaucho.”
+They broke up in 1981 after the album’s release.

-Becker had suffered some personal hardships during this time, including his girlfriend’s death by overdose and a resulting lawsuit, and an injury he sustained after being struck by a cab.
-When Steely Dan disbanded, Becker retreated to Maui and began growing avocados.
+Becker had suffered some personal hardships during this time, including addiction, his girlfriend’s death by overdose and a resulting lawsuit, and a serious injury he sustained after being struck by a cab.
+When Steely Dan disbanded, Becker retreated to Maui and began growing avocados, while Fagen attempted a solo career.

 Becker eventually reunited with Fagen and, after a nearly 20 year hiatus, released two albums: “Two Against Nature,” which won four Grammys, including album of the year in 2001, and “Everything Must Go.”